FIrgolitsch/Python-Intro/readme.md

 ## Python Introduction

 This repository will contain notebooks to help get started with python and learn the fundamentals.
-It's split into the following chapters which each have a notebook:
+It's split into the following chapters which each have a notebook (Chapter 12-18 are still in development):

 * Chapter 01: Introduction to Python
 * Chapter 02: Python Data Types